madanyc/workfront-learn.en/help/fusion/12-exercises/set-get-variables.md

    ![Set Get variables Image 8](../12-exercises/assets/set-get-variables-walkthrough-8.png)

+   >[!IMPORTANT]
+   >
-   **Before you test the scenario, we recommend restricting the number of projects you process to avoid getting a flood of emails.**
+   >Before you test the scenario, we recommend restricting the number of projects you process to avoid getting a flood of emails.

 1. Go to your Workfront test drive and locate the Northstar Fashion Exhibitors Booth project.
 This is a current project that has a sponsor.
 Copy the project ID from the URL.